accanto-systems/lm-cicdhub/docs/install_instructions.md

 ansible_become_pass: vagrant
 ```

-_Note: The CICDHub playbooks will require a password to become `sudo` user_
+_Note: The CICDHub playbooks will require access to the `sudo` user_

 The inventory may be configured in any way supported by Ansible, you may choose to use SSH passwords or SSH keys and you may choose to store values in plain-text or with ansible-vault.
 See [Build Your Inventory](https://docs.ansible.com/ansible/latest/network/getting_started/first_inventory.html) and [List of behavioual inventory parameters](https://docs.ansible.com/ansible/latest/intro_inventory.html#list-of-behavioral-inventory-parameters) from the Ansible documentation.